pdf-association/pdf-issues/docs/32000-2-2020/clause14.md

 <p>
 PDF file identifiers shall be defined by the <b>ID</b> entry in a PDF file’s trailer dictionary (see 7.5.5, "File trailer").
 The value of this entry shall be an array of two byte strings.
-The first byte string shall be a permanent identifier based on the <del onMouseEnter="mouseEnter(this)" data-issue="328">contents of the</del> PDF file at the time it was originally created and shall not change when the PDF file is updated.
+The first byte string shall be a permanent identifier based on the <del onMouseEnter="mouseEnter(this)" data-issue="328" data-iso="approved">contents of the</del> PDF file at the time it was originally created and shall not change when the PDF file is updated.
-The second byte string shall be a changing identifier based on the PDF file<del onMouseEnter="mouseEnter(this)" data-issue="328">’s contents</del> at the time it was last updated (see 7.5.6, "Incremental updates").
+The second byte string shall be a changing identifier based on the PDF file<del onMouseEnter="mouseEnter(this)" data-issue="328" data-iso="approved">’s contents</del> at the time it was last updated (see 7.5.6, "Incremental updates").
 When a PDF file is first written, both identifiers shall be set to the same value.
 If the first identifier in the reference matches the first identifier in the referenced file’s <b>ID</b> entry, and the last identifier in the reference matches the last identifier in the referenced file’s <b>ID</b> entry, it is very likely that the correct and unchanged PDF file has been found.
 If only the first identifier matches, a different version of the correct PDF file has been found.
 </p>